MicrosoftDocs/Viva/Viva/goals/check-in-reminders.md

 2. Once you enter the objective/ Key Result and want to share it with another individual, choose owners from the ‘Owner’ option.
 Here you can assign multiple owners for the OKR.

-3. Once you assign an owner, select the user who will be responsible for making check-ins from the ‘Who is responsible for making check-ins?’ drop-down.
+3. Once you assign an owner, select the user who will be responsible for making check-ins from the ‘Who is responsible for making check-ins?’ list.

 4. Once you make the selection, the user will start receiving the check-in reminders.